-- 3.2 LaSalle has a robust risk management framework in place which addresses physical climate risk.
-Using data from its third-party data provider to evaluate the assets where risk exposure is material, then evaluate the risk mitigants currently in place, and evaluate whether more is necessary and if so, pursue necessary means to further mitigate the risk.
-LaSalle has built, and continues to enhance, a resiliency toolkit as a resource for respective teams as a starting point in mitigating physical climate risk, and is building a network of third-party resources that can help to do deeper evaluations where necessary in a particular location or on a particular asset. - 3.3 LaSalle currently uses MSCI as its preferred third-party data provider for physical climate risk, to understand potential risk exposure at an asset and portfolio level.
-The MSCI climate risk toolkit models physical climate risk for eleven different hazard types and outputs a CVaR (Climate-Value-at-Risk) metric for seven of these hazard types. - 3.4 For each of these hazards the model produces a CVaR for four different time-horizons; 2030, 2040, 2050 and 2100.
+- 3.2 LaSalle have a risk management framework in place which addresses physical climate risk.
+Using data from its thirdparty data provider to evaluate the assets where risk exposure is material, then evaluate the risk mitigants currently in place, and evaluate whether more is necessary and if so, pursue necessary means to further mitigate the risk.
+LaSalle has built, and continues to enhance, a resiliency toolkit as a resource for respective teams as a starting point in mitigating physical climate risk, and is building a network of third-party resources that can help to do deeper evaluations where necessary in a particular location or on a particular asset. - 3.3 LaSalle currently use a preferred third-party data provider for physical climate risk, to understand potential risk exposure at an asset and portfolio level.
+We receive modeled physical climate risk data for eleven different hazard types and a CVaR (Climate-Value-at-Risk) metric for seven of these hazard types. - 3.4 For each of these hazards the model produces a CVaR for four different time-horizons; 2030, 2040, 2050 and 2100.
 In addition to reporting a CVaR, the model also produces a hazard severity level which describes the physical outcome associated with each hazard, e.g. for flood hazards it reports the inundation depth in meters at the asset in a 1-in-100-year event.